 In the second phase (beach stay) they do dedicate their time for relaxing on the pristine beaches of Sri Lanka (22 idyllic beach resorts in Sri Lanka).
 Usually, the beach holiday will be done towards the end of the tour and sightseeing is done at the beginning of the holiday.
 But there are instances that tourist opt for sightseeing in the latter part of the tour as well.
 This article is about a day trip from Bentota to Kandy, which is one of the most popular day trips offered by Sri Lankan tour operators.

-Popular tours that include Kandy
+What are the Popular tours of Bentota that include Kandy?

 Just the beach holidays is the another most common holiday pattern booked by travellers in Sri Lanka, with this method, travellers opt for only a beach holiday package but then they undertake excursions to visit important cultural, historical, natural and other important tourist attractions.

 Staying at a beach resort for many days and basking in the tropical sun could be a tedious and boring task making you resort to some sort of outing to break the monotonous life in the beach resort.
 Almost all the hotels provide optional excursions through their travel desks.
 Or the excursions can be booked through the travel agents too.

-- Route No1: Bentota-Welipenna-Kadawatha-Kandy…
+- Route No 1: Bentota-Welipenna-Kadawatha-Kandy…

-- Route No2: Bentota-Colombo-Kadawatha-Kandy…
+- Route No 2: Bentota-Colombo-Kadawatha-Kandy…

 What are the major tourist attractions to stop from Bentota to Kandy?